 Technically the Mercedes EQA is a GLA retrofitted into an EV.
 When Daimler converted the Mercedes GLC into the Mercedes EQC, it brought visibly different bodywork that resulted in a sportier appearance.
-In the case of the Mercedes EQA, the design isn’t different from the GLA to save on time, development and production costs.
+In the Mercedes EQA, the design isn’t different from the GLA to save on time, development, and production costs.

 The Mercedes EQA has the most changes at the front.
 Since there is less need for cooling, the upper part of the air intake is blanked off.
-In what’s becoming a signature feature of Mercedes EQ BEVs, there’s a black panel faux radiator grille with a horizontal fiber-optic strip bordering it at the top.
-Headlamps have a flatter shape and contain blue highlights and the lower section has adjustable radiator shutters.
+There’s a black panel faux radiator grille with a horizontal fiber-optic strip bordering it at the top in what’s becoming a signature feature of Mercedes EQ BEVs.
+Headlamps have a flatter shape and contain blue highlights, and the lower section has adjustable radiator shutters.

 The profile is virtually the same if you don’t count the exclusive wheel designs.
 At the rear, the LED tail lamps have been given a squinted look inner-ward to merge seamlessly into the tapered LED light strip that is not available on the Mercedes GLA.
 Also, the license plate is on the bumper instead of the tailgate to offer a matching look on the posterior.

 The interior design is no different from the donor if you don’t count the blue highlights, blue fabric, and minor thematic touches to indicate the ‘electric’ character.